- Exklusive Inhalte

-Ruscus aculeatus - mouse
+Ruscus aculeatus - Butcher's-broom

 Ruscus aculeatus is a low growing shrub, which usually reaches a height of 30 to 80 centimeters.
 The plant has stiff, upright stems that are branched and form a dense structure.
 The so -called phyllo classes that take on a leaf -like function are particularly striking.
 These phyllocladia are flat, width, lanceolate structures that are up to 2 to 4 centimeters long.
 They are dark green, shiny and have a lace, sting -like tip that gives them their "stinging" character.
 In fact, however, the phyllo classes are not real leaves, but converted branches, while the real leaves are reduced to small, scale -like structures.